ericktomazdev/self-introduction/README.md

    Understanding of MV* architecture, such as <strong><i>Model View Controller</i></strong>.
 Making use of <strong><i>InheritedWidget</i></strong> and advanced state management with streams:
     <ul>
       <li>Stream controllers and sinks</li>
-      <li>Injecting data transformers into streams</li>
+      <li>Inject data transformers into streams</li>
-      <li>Subscribing to streams events</li>
+      <li>Subscrib to streams events</li>
       <li>Multiple streams subscriptions</li>
-      <li>Implementing StreamBuilder</li>
+      <li>Implementation of StreamBuilder</li>
     </ul>
     Implementation of <strong><i>BLoC pattern</i></strong>.
 </p>

 <h3>4.
 Asynchronous programming</h3>
 <p>
-  Using multiple Futures at the same time and implementing <strong><i>Future Builder</i></strong> to manage Futures.
+  Use of multiple Futures at the same time and implementation of <strong><i>Future Builder</i></strong> to manage Futures.
 Use of Futures to turn navigation routes into asynchronous functions.
-Understanding of common patterns to solve issues in async programming.
+Use of common patterns to solve issues in async programming.
 </p>

 <h3>5.
 Data persisentece and Communication with the internet</h3>
 <p>
     Plain understand of <strong><i>POST, PUT</i></strong> and <strong><i>DELETE</i></strong>-ing data.
-    Converting Dart models into JSON and handling JSON schemas that are incompatible with our models.
+    Convert Dart models into JSON and handle JSON schemas that are incompatible with models.
 Know how to <strong><i>serialize and deserialize</i></strong> JSON.
-Catching common JSON errors, and saving data with <strong><i>Shared Preferences</i></strong>.
+How to cactch common JSON errors, and save data with <strong><i>Shared Preferences</i></strong>.
-    Accessing the filesystem through <strong><i>Path Provider</i></strong> and using secure encrypted storage to store data.
+    Use of <strong><i>Path Provider</i></strong> to access the filesystem and use of secure encrypted storage to store data.
 </p>

 <h3>6.
 Flutter packages</h3>
 <p>
-  Understanding of the following packages:
+  Plain understanding of the following packages:
   <ul>
     <li>http</li>
     <li>intl</li>